December 10, 2013 by Professor Paul Bywaters, Coventry University and Professor Brid Featherstone, Open University

 We are in a time of huge change for families with welfare reform and major spending cuts affecting children and families.

-One of the most significant changes that will impact on the families who use our services is the Children and Families Bill 2013.
+One of the most significant changes that will impact on the families who use our services is the Children and Families Act 2014.

-In particular, I feel increasingly worried about the effect that the Bill will have on the ability of family and friends carers to care for children being removed from their parents.
+In particular, I feel increasingly worried about the effect that the Act will have on the ability of family and friends carers to care for children being removed from their parents.